SIRIUS is bringing research to every biology major

 The CSUS Museum of Ecothermic Vertebrates contains two collections, a fish collection (Humboldt 115) and a herp collection (Humboldt 121).

-The CSUS fish collection is a small, but diverse, collection of fishes, totalling some 2722 lots.
+The CSUS fish collection is a small, but diverse, collection of fishes, totaling some 2722 lots.
 Specimens are stored in 50% isopropyl alcohol.

 Most of the specimens are catalogued by lot number.
 The Museum also contains a separate small teaching collection of uncatalogued specimens, used for situations where the specimens may get damaged, e.g. for students learning to identify fishes.
 This collection concentrates on California fishes.